How Can We Help?

 “It is always wise to look ahead, but difficult to look further than you can see.”
 (Winston Churchill)

-This course will help you address the second part of Winston’s quote.
-The impact of the development and integration of digital tools is driving a level of change at every level of society, often in ways that are unnoticeable unless you are and aware enough to be paying attention.
-The combinatorial effect of the trends driven by this digital revolution is remarkable, overwhelming and likely unstoppable.
+This course will help you understand Churchill’s quote but particularly the second part of the quote.
+The impact of the development and integration of digital tools is driving change at every level of society, often in ways that are unnoticeable unless you are aware enough to be paying attention.
+The combinatorial effect of the trends driven by this digital revolution is remarkable, overwhelming and largely unstoppable.
 We will not try to “predict” the future here.
 We will learn to identify technologies and the trends facilitated by them so as to better anticipate and forecast future scenarios.

 The challenge presented here is not dependent on your ability to memorize facts and regurgitate them in an exam or write a ten page term paper, all assignments where you have already demonstrated success.
 This course will push you out of whatever comfort zone(s) you have developed over time, immerse you in subject matter that will be largely unfamiliar and challenge you to think differently about the future and your place in it.